MauroCerrato/diagnostics-demystified/articles/010 - ALKS UN‑R 157 — EU essentials for VKO HAAD.md

 ALKS must declare explicitly where it drives, which boundaries apply, and how those boundaries are monitored.

 ### **2) ToC – Transition of Control**
-The system must detect when the driver must take over, warn them in time, and follow escalation steps.
+The system must detect when the driver needs to take over, warn them promptly, and follow escalation steps.

 ### **3) MRM – Minimum Risk Manoeuvre**
 If neither the ADS nor the driver can continue safely, ALKS must execute a defined MRM.